-Trial-Related Deadlines: All trial-related deadlines in criminal cases (including, but not limited to, deadlines concerning motion cutoff dates, proposed jury instructions, proposed voir dire, proposed verdict forms, plea cutoffs, etc.) scheduled to begin trial before August 1, 2020 are CONTINUED, subject to case-specific orders entered by the judge presiding in individual cases.
+Trial-Related Deadlines: All trial-related deadlines in criminal cases (including, but not limited to, deadlines concerning motion cutoff dates, proposed jury instructions, proposed voir dire, proposed verdict forms, plea cutoffs, etc.) scheduled to begin trial before September 1, 2020 are CONTINUED, subject to case-specific orders entered by the judge presiding in individual cases.
 Individual judges may continue trial-related deadlines in civil cases at their discretion.
 Questions concerning trial-related deadlines should be directed to the assigned judge.

-- 4. Grand Jury: All grand jury proceedings in the District of Utah are temporarily SUSPENDED.
-Grand Jury proceedings will resume as promptly as possible upon the Court entering Phase I of its reopening protocol.
-In the meantime, due to the unavailability of a grand jury in the District during this period, the 30-day time period for filing an indictment is tolled as to each defendant until this Order terminates.
+- 4. Grand Jury: Given the extraordinary conditions now present, Grand jury proceedings in the District of Utah may resume on a limited emergency basis.
+As deemed appropriate by the Court on a week-to-week basis as conditions permit, Grand Jury panels may meet no more than once a month, for no more than six hours on a single day.
+Those meetings must comply with the safety protocols adopted by the court reopening committee and the General Orders entered by the Court.
+No more than one panel may meet in any given week.
+Additional Grand Jury operations will be considered upon entry into Phase I of the phased reopening plan.
+In the meantime, due to the unavailability of regular Grand Jury proceedings in the District during this period, the 30-day time period for filing an indictment is tolled as to each defendant until this Order terminates.
 See 18 U.S.C. § 3161(b).
-Questions concerning grand jury scheduling should be directed to the United States Attorney's Office. - 5.
-Search Warrants: Between June 15, 2020, and August 1, 2020, all search warrants and other applications (including, among other things, trap/trace and pen registers), as well as new criminal complaints for most cases shall be submitted via email to the chambers email box of the duty Magistrate Judge:

-a.
-June: utdecf\pead@utd.uscourts.gov for Judge Pead; and
+Questions concerning Grand Jury scheduling should be directed to the United States Attorney's Office. - 5.
+Search Warrants: Between August 1, 2020, and September 1, 2020, all search warrants and other applications (including, among other things, trap/trace and pen registers), as well as new criminal complaints for most cases shall be submitted via email to the chambers email box of the duty Magistrate Judge: - a. utdecf_bennett@utd.uscourts.gov for Judge Bennett; and - In matters arising in the Southern Region, with St. George location designations, such materials shall be submitted to utdecf_kohler@utd.uscourts.gov for Judge Kohler.

-b.
-July: utdecf\oberg@utd.uscourts.gov for Judge Oberg; and

-In matters arising in the Southern Region, with St. George location designations, such materials shall be submitted to utdecf\kohler@utd.uscourts.gov for Judge Kohler.